ApurbaKumarMajumder/Backend_Development/README.md

 * JavaScript, often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
 * It is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions.
+* It is a multi purpose & multi paradigm languages.